Krasjet/julia.as.cli.calc/README.md

   <img width=600 src="https://krasjet.com/rnd.wlk/julia/imgs/console.png">
 </p>

-This repository contains the files referenced in "[julia as a cli calculator](https://krasjet.com/rnd.wlk/julia/)", plus a Jupyter notebook containing all the input code blocks.
+This repository contains the files referenced in “[julia as a cli calculator](https://krasjet.com/rnd.wlk/julia/)”, plus a Jupyter notebook containing all the input code blocks.

 Jupyter notebook's capability is too limiting for the code examples to work.